Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Elected candidates support expanded funding to organizations like Make the Road

-Mathematical Precision Demonstrates Systematic Coordination
+Mathematical Precision Demonstrates Documented Coordination

 American-Arab Anti Discrimination Committee & New Yorkers for Lower Costs PAC: